en flag +1 214 306 68 37

 5 min read

-Editor’s note: In the article, Tatyana shares proven continuous testing practices we implement for our customers to help them achieve their quality goals.
+Editor’s note: In the article, Tatyana shares proven continuous testing practices we implement for our clients to help them achieve their quality goals.
 If you decide to implement the practices described or feel like you need a deeper engagement of QA consultants, you are welcome to consider our software testing and QA services.

 At ScienceSoft, we realize continuous testing by incorporating incremental, uninterrupted testing activities throughout the delivery pipeline.
 This way, we validate the quality of small changes made to an application, and detect and prevent defects as early as at the requirements engineering and software design stages.
 Analyzing the results of applying continuous testing practices in my projects, I can say that introducing even the elements of it helped us increase the test process velocity by 25% on average and improve software quality by 30%.